-Recipient of the prestigious Avery Fisher Career Grant in 2008, violinist Karen Gomyo has been hailed by the Chicago Tribune as “a first-rate artist of real musical command, vitality, brilliance and intensity”, and described by the Cleveland Plain Dealer as “captivating, honest and soulful, fueled by abundant talent but not a vain display of technique.”
+Recipient of the prestigious Avery Fisher Career Grant in 2008, violinist Karen Gomyo has been hailed by the Chicago Tribune as “A first-rate artist of real musical command, vitality, brilliance and intensity”, and by the Cleveland Plain Dealer as “captivating, honest and soulful, fueled by abundant talent but not a vain display of technique”.

-In December 2013, a documentary film about Stradivarius called “The Mysteries of the Supreme Violin”, in which Gomyo was violinist, navigator, and narrator, was broadcast worldwide on NHK WORLD.
-A new, longer version of this film will be broadcast in Japan on April 26th, 2014.
+In December 2013, a documentary film about Stradivarius called “The Mysteries of the Supreme Violin”, in which Gomyo is violinist, navigator, and narrator, was broadcast worldwide on NHK WORLD.